"I Often Feel I'll Get Found Out." 12 Weeks Later: "I Often Feel Calm and In Control."

 "It's allowed me to leave some of my thoughts on paper instead of in my head."

-When a key executive meeting got cancelled on a deal, the old version of Tyler would have assumed it was dead.
+When an executive meeting got cancelled on a deal, the old Tyler would have written it off as dead.

 "It's not life and death.
 Win or lose, this is not life or death."